-How long will it take to determine whether there are enough signatures to qualify the proposed Charter amendment for the ballot?
+How long will it take to determine whether there are enough signatures to qualify the measure for the ballot?

 Within 30 days from the date of filing (excluding Saturdays, Sundays and holidays), the Department of Elections will notify the initiative proponent whether the proposed measure qualifies for the ballot.
-If the measure qualifies - if the petition contains a sufficient number of valid signatures - the Director of Elections will certify the results to the Board of Supervisors.
-(CAEC §§ 9114, 9115, 9266; MEC § 300(c))
+If the petition contains a sufficient number of valid signatures, the Director of Elections will certify the results to the Board of Supervisors.
+(CAEC §§ 9114, 9115, 9211; MEC § 300(c))